Dean's Merit Scholarship

 Martin Luther King, Jr. Public Interest Scholarship

 As part of the School of Law's commitment to the legacy of Dr. Martin Luther King, Jr., UC Davis established a $60,000 three-year scholarship awarded to the two members of each incoming class who best represent the spirit of Dr. King's efforts to achieve social and political justice for the disadvantaged through lawful and orderly means.
-The scholarship application is due on March 1st.
+The scholarship application is due on March 1 (you may apply before you receive an admission decision).
 Recipients of the MLK, Jr. Scholarship are still eligible for other merit scholarships and need-based grants and most non-U.S. citizens are eligible to apply for the MLK Scholarship.
 (Please see our Special Interest section for more information all funding eligibility criteria for non-U.S. citizens.)

 Early Decision Select Scholars Program

 We are pleased to offer four $60,000, three-year scholarships ($20,000 per year) exclusively to students applying through the Early Decision program.
 All Early Decision applicants will receive consideration for these awards; no separate application is necessary.
 Recipients will receive notification of their selection prior to the January deposit deadline specified in the offer of admission.
 Only recipients will receive a notification and notifications will come by email only.
 Please note that most non-U.S. citizens are eligible for these scholarships (see our Special Interest section for more information all funding eligibility criteria).